EmuDeck/emudeck.github.io/docs/emulators/steamos/ryujinx.md

 In order to play Nintendo Switch games on Ryujinx, you need a `prod.keys` file to decrypt your ROMs.
 You will need to continue to keep your `prod.keys` up to date as new Nintendo Switch firmware releases.

-If you play a Nintendo Switch game with Miis (example - Mario Kart 8 Deluxe), you will need firmware files.
+Firmware **is required** to play Nintendo Switch games through Ryujinx.
+To install firmware, open Ryujinx, click `Tools`, click `Install Firmware` and select the appropriate option depending on how your firmware is packaged.

 Read Ryujinx's Quick Start guide to learn how to dump Nintendo Switch keys, firmware, and ROMs: [https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-%26-Configuration-Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-%26-Configuration-Guide).